martenfrisk/martenfrisk/README.md

-### Hi, I'm Mårten 👋
+# What are *you* doin' here? 🐴

 I study full stack web development @ Chas Academy.
 Graduating in 2021.

-I like React and creating useful but niche SPAs such as a podcast transcript search engine or a medieval Korean bureaucracy generator.
+I like React and creating useful but niche SPAs such as podcast transcript search engines or a medieval Korean bureaucracy generator.

+## Seekers' Lounge

+Search through all episodes of the Teacher's Lounge podcast.
+Transcribed with AWS Transcribe and search powered by ElasticSearch.

+## Handbook Search

+Same as Seekers' Lounge but for Hollywood Handbook.

 Check out my portfolio at https://martenfrisk.github.io/p